atmoscloud/yangtian/_projects/1_project.md

   </div>
 </div>

-By releasing Lagrangian particles into the simulated cloud field, we explictly track the life cycle of cold pool, and diagnose the relative contribution from dynamic and thermodynamic forcing{% cite torri2015coldpools %}.
+By releasing Lagrangian particles into the simulated cloud field, we explictly track the life cycle of cold pool, and diagnose the relative contribution from dynamic and thermodynamic forcing {% cite torri2015coldpools %}.

 <div class="row align-items-center my-3">
   <div class="col-md-8 text-center">